 Dolphin Scholarship Foundation grants are available, on a competitive basis, to high school or college children/stepchildren and spouses of members or former members of the submarine force or those who have served in submarine support activities.

 Currently, Dolphin Scholarship Foundation sponsors 112 ongoing DOLPHIN SCHOLARSHIPS with an annual grant of $2,100 per student for two-year colleges and $3,500 per student for four-year colleges in full-time undergraduate studies as well as students pursuing trade/vocational certification.
 Approximately 25-30 new scholarships are awarded each year.
 All scholars are selected on the basis of academic proficiency as well as commitment and excellence in school and community activities.
 Although not a part of the actual selection process, financial need is considered once all financial aid assistance for an applicant has been determined.
-Since our founding 60 years ago, Dolphin Scholarship Foundation has granted over $13,500,000 to more than 1,400 outstanding students attending universities and colleges throughout the U.S.
+Since our founding over 60 years ago, Dolphin Scholarship Foundation has granted over $13,500,000 to more than 1,400 outstanding students attending universities and colleges throughout the U.S.

 We understand the hard work and many sacrifices that our military spouses make while keeping things together at home, oftentimes putting their own goals and ambitions on hold.
 We hope that by offering scholarships to eligible spouses working toward their first undergraduate degree or trade/vocational certification, we can provide assistance in making some of those goals achievable.